 If you and your spouse have a high net worth and you are considering divorce, it is critical that you have the right Hurst complex high net-worth divorce lawyer representing you from the start.
 Contact Hoppes Law Firm, PLLC for more information right away.

 Texas is a community property state that requires all of the spouses’ community property to be divided in a just and right manner as part of the divorce process.
 The first step of property division is to identify which property and assets are community or separate property.
 This is called “characterization.”
 Characterization is critical to a just and right division of marital property.

 Community property is what you and your spouse acquired during the marriage.
 This is true even if the property is only in one spouse’s name.
 This includes real property, income, personal property, and other assets, and you must decide how to divide everything in a manner that is just and right.
 Texas presumes that all property in existence at the time of divorce is community property.

 On the other hand, separate property is that which you each owned prior to marriage, or that you received as your own inheritance or gifts during the marriage, and kept separate from your community property.
 Each spouse retains their own separate property in a divorce.
 The spouse claiming separate property has the burden to prove the asset is, in fact, separate property.
 This is accomplished using statutory presumptions, case law, documentation and tracing.
-Hoppes Law Firm is experienced in separate property claims and often works with reputable experts to achieve an appropriate outcome of property distribution.
+Hoppes Law Firm, PLLC is experienced in separate property claims and often works with reputable experts to achieve an appropriate outcome of property distribution.